 Sections of the Hauraki Rail Trail include:

-Thames to Paeroa - 33 km
+Section B: Thames to Paeroa - 34 km

 Thames to Paeroa follows the old rail route while enjoying the beauty of the Coromandel Range and visiting the ubiquitous L&P Bottle of Antique Town - Paeroa.
 This is a fairly flat section that passes through quiet countryside.

-Paeroa to Waihi - 25 km
+Section C: Paeroa to Waihi - 24 km

-Paeroa to Te Aroha - 21 KM
+Section D: Paeroa to Te Aroha - 23 KM

-Paeroa to Te Aroha This 'Kaimai Express Trail' links the main section of the trail to the epic little spa town of Te Aroha.
-After a 20 km ride from Paeroa, cyclists will be greeted with heaps of accommodation options, great local mountain biking and natural hot soda spas to relax in after a long day on the trail.
-Te Aroha is also very well situated with ample mountain biking opportunities in the Kaimai Ranges.
+The Kaimai Express trail links the main section of the trail to the epic little spa town of Te Aroha.
+After a 20 km ride from Paeroa, cyclists will be greeted with heaps of accommodation options and the natural, hot soda spas to relax in after a long day on the trail.
+Te Aroha also has ample mountain biking opportunities in the nearby Kaimai Ranges.

 Section E: Paeroa to matamata - 37 km (under Development)